gdg-berlin-android/ZeBadge/zehardware/README.md

 ## Serial Commands

 ⚠️ &nbsp; Important consideration: each command, button press or screen refresh has some debouncing to preserve a steady command stream.
 This means that you may experience delays of up to 5 seconds on your commands – this is by design.

 ### General

+What are commands unrelated to other things mentioned here.
+Totally not a kitchen sink.

-#### Help 🧐
+#### 🧐 &nbsp; Help

 Returns all serial commands registered